lvgl/lv_port_linux/boards/texas-instruments_sk-am62b-p1/README.md

     ```bash
     ssh root@<BOARD_IP>

-    ## stop default presentation screen if it is running
-    systemctl stop ti-apps-launcher
     ######################################
     ## WARNING: do not stop these services if using wayland demo
     systemctl stop weston.socket
     systemctl stop weston.service
     ######################################

-    export LV_LINUX_FBDEV_DEVICE=/dev/fb1

     ./lvglsim
     ```

-### Change configuration

-Some configurations are provided in the folder `lvgl_conf_example` .

-The default configuration used is lv_conf_fb_4_threads.h.
-To change the configuration, modify the `lv_port_linux/lv_conf.h` file with the desired configuration.

 ### Start with your own application